capr/blag/README.md

 ## The way we distribute and run software is fundamentally broken

-This is a big one and needs a lot of explaining.
 The software culture and industry is shaped and regulated by the ways in which software gets on people's computers.
-The biggest fights in the industry are about who controls the platforms that software runs on.
-It's why Apple made the iPhone and why Google made Android and Chrome.
-It's the reason why Microsoft dominates the desktop market and the reason why Linux doesn't (but could, if they would understand this).

-TODO: Talk about operating systems, browsers, apps and app stores, docker, Linux distributions, etc., their implications, and how different models of software distribution could change the loci of control and shift the power towards users and smaller players.
+And we're doing it all wrong.
+[Read more](https://github.com/capr/blog/issues/5)

 ## The Internet culture is shaped by a limitation of the IP protocol

-The way the Internet works, it is hard to connect two random computers on it together.
-This asymmetry led to the client-server idea that is basically our culture on how the Internet works today.
-This gave rise to the web, a revival of the terminal/mainframe model of the 70s (now called "cloud computing" and "web apps"), exacerbating the separation between technology producer and technology consumer.
-But if it weren’t for this basic limitation in the IP protocol, the Internet and the way we use it to communicate and the kinds of apps that we would envision for it might look very different today.
+People tend to underestimate the extent to which hidden technological limitations contribute to the shape of the culture that forms around a certain technology.
+"The medium is the message" is deeper than expected.
+[Read more](https://github.com/capr/blog/issues/6)

 ## Most programming is at the wrong level of abstraction